A-Joint Assembly Methods

 ----------

-And yet another variation using a phenolic sleeve to protect the 4 short & 4 long points.
+Yet another variation using a phenolic sleeve to protect the 4 short & 4 long points.
 The internal tenon is also phenolic for a little extra strength.
 It might be hard to see but I live tool my threads & try to make the holes no deeper than necessary.
 I mock up the assembly while I'm machining it to keep voids to a minimum.

 ----------